 At the end of my pregnancy my mom came and stayed for a total of three weeks, at which time I did not see the inside of my dishwasher or laundry room!
 She even took night shifts with the baby because that woman is a machine.
 After she left, we had meals brought to us every night for two weeks.
 I also had my doula available and checking in on me.
 I had my placenta encapsulated and six weeks of postpartum care and home visits from my midwives, which helped ease my sadness about not having a home birth.
 I did not know how much I would need all of this, but I did and it was wonderful.

 At two weeks postpartum I thought I was good to go, but I overdid it going up and down the stairs and started up bleeding and clotting again.
-We had to call off plans for David to leave town for a family wedding, which was humbling and also sad, but really helped me see that I am actually not superwoman and should probably sit down and binge watch movies for at least week or so, which did the trick.
+We had to call off plans for David to leave town for a family wedding, which was humbling and also sad, but really helped me see that I should probably sit down and binge watch movies for at least week or so, which did the trick.

 Now I have come to believe that every baby is a first rodeo, since you have never had that baby before.
 He’s a bag of surprises, as my niece says.
 As far as I can tell there doesn’t seem to be anything medical, just a baby who really wants to be back in the womb, ha ha!

 I’ve been somewhat housebound, but in times like these, being an introvert is a real advantage, also I can wear maternity leggings infinitely.
 I am able to do a surprising amount of “errands” from my phone.
 I generally love being a hermit, but might be starting to crave time out with people.
 (Don’t tell anyone, wink, wink.)
 Other than that, a garden and a library really does seem to fill in a lot of the spaces.